pj0us/Music-Bot/README.md

 # Music-Bot
 Original Version Made By Tomato6966
-\nMusic Bot With Custom Prefix Using Discord.js v12.5.3 Default Prefix is !
+Music Bot With Custom Prefix Using Discord.js v12.5.3 Default Prefix is !